alexanderkozlenko/addax/.github/README.md

 ## Quick Start

-The following code works on the record level with a CSV file, formatted according to [RFC 4180](https://ietf.org/rfc/rfc4180.html):
+Reading from and writing to a CSV file, formatted according to [RFC 4180](https://ietf.org/rfc/rfc4180.html):

 ```cs
 var dialect = new TabularDataDialect("\r\n", ',', '\"');